 New Hampshire has many different counseling licensure options depending on the type of counseling you’d like to practice.
 While mental health counseling is one of the major areas of counseling, other licenses are offered in the state for: licensed marriage and family therapists, school counselors, and substance abuse counselors.

 Licensed Marriage and Family Therapist (LMFT)

-The New Hampshire Board of Mental Health Practice issues marriage and family therapy licenses.
-Applicants must have an accredited graduate degree in marriage and family therapy from a regionally-accredited institution or accredited by a recognized body such as COAMFTE.
-The degree must meet specific coursework requirements outlined in the Board rules, such as diagnosis, marital and family systems, and research, and include a one-year internship with at least 300 hours of direct service delivery.
+The New Hampshire Board of Mental Health Practice (the Board) also issues marriage and family therapy licenses.
+Applicants must have a two-year accredited master’s or doctoral degree with a concentration in marriage and family therapy from a regionally-accredited institution or one that is accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) or a two-year master’s or doctoral degree in a mental health field and a COAMFTE-accredited postgraduate training program.
+For degrees with a concentration in marriage and family therapy, the degree must meet specific coursework requirements outlined in the Board rules, such as diagnosis, theories of family development, and research, and include a one-year internship with at least 300 hours of direct client contact.
 In New Hampshire, LMFTs work with individuals, couples, and families to identify, address, and resolve interpersonal and familial issues related to emotional, mental, behavioral, and communication issues.
 To become licensed, prospective New Hampshire LMFTs must:

 - Apply for and receive your LMFT license.

 You can find out more about licensed marriage and family therapist careers on our LMFT career guide.